mclaughlinliam3/NetTracer3D/README.md

 --- Using the windows installer ---

-If you are on windows, an installer will be available here: https://doi.org/10.5281/zenodo.17873800
+If you are on windows, an installer will be available in the 'releases' section on this github page (to the right of the file viewer).
+It will also be available here: https://doi.org/10.5281/zenodo.17873800

 Simply download and run the installer, then open the program in windows.
 You can also download the executable and its dependencies directly.
 Note that this version will be missing a few features compared to the Python package, namely GPU segmentation support.
 It will also not be updated as often.